In The Picture: Art and The Great Hunger

 "The Famine continues to exert its hold on Ireland and its diaspora," says Niamh O’Sullivan, the exhibition’s curator.
 "Artists, uniquely, perhaps, are equipped to express the complexity of our relationship with our past, and to explore the continuum of poverty and displacement, as well as issues of class and identity in our contemporary world."

-Coming Home: Art and the Great Hunger will be on display between March and June at Dublin Castle; between July and October it will be shown at Uilinn West Cork Arts Centre in Skibbereen; and finally, in 2019, at Cultúrlann Uí Chanáin in Derry.
+Between July and October, Coming Home: Art and the Great Hunger will be shown at Uilinn West Cork Arts Centre in Skibbereen - in 2019, it will travel to Cultúrlann Uí Chanáin in Derry.

 President of Ireland, Michael D. Higgins, states in the preface to the exhibition catalogue, "An Gorta Mór was a defining moment in the history of modern Ireland and a turning point in the history of our people...Today we are fortunate to have a great body of scholarship that adds to our understanding of that tragic chapter of our history and provides us with material for reflection, understanding, and, indeed, resolution."